CSC207-2022F-UofT/course-project-scrabble/README.md

 * **Controller**: our main controller is our `ScrabbleGameController`.
 We follow MVP UI architecture, where the controller acts as the Presenter.
 * **User Interface**: our UI consists of mainly `GamePage`, `EndGamePage`, `CreateGamePage`, `RulesPage`, and `StartupPage`.
 These pages contain buttons which the user can click and interact with the software.

-### Final Presentation
+### Final Presentation and Documentation
 View the slides of our [final presentation](https://github.com/CSC207-2022F-UofT/course-project-scrabble/blob/main/slides.pdf).
+View the documentation PDF for our [final release](CSC207%20Project%20Documentation.pdf)

 ### UI Design
 The UI we designed looks as follows.
 The design on the right is the original conception, and the design on the left is the final product.